James Voos, MD

 About

-In addition to serving as the head team physician for the Cleveland Browns and Medical Director for the Cleveland Ballet, Dr. Voos is also the lead orthopedic surgeon for Oberlin College and area high schools.
-He has been elected to the American Association of Orthopaedic Sports Medicine (AOSSM) Ohio Council of Delegates and STOP Sports Injuries Committee and also serves on the prestigious NFL Musculoskeletal Injury Committee.
+In addition to serving as the head team physician for the Cleveland Browns and Medical Director for the Cleveland Ballet, Dr. Voos is the lead orthopedic surgeon for a number of local colleges and area high schools.
+He was elected to the American Association of Orthopaedic Sports Medicine (AOSSM) Ohio Council of Delegates and STOP Sports Injuries Committee and served on the prestigious NFL Musculoskeletal Injury Committee.
+From 2024 to 2026, he served as President of the National Football League Physicians Society.

-Dr. Voos earned his medical degree from the University of Kansas where he was elected president of the Alpha Omega Alpha honor society.
+Dr. Voos earned his medical degree from the University of Kansas, where he was elected president of the Alpha Omega Alpha honor society.
 He went on to complete an orthopedic surgery residency and sports medicine fellowship at the U.S. News & World Report #1 ranked Hospital for Special Surgery in New York.
 While in New York, he served as assistant team physician for the New York Giants and WNBA New York Liberty.
-Previously, he was a team physician for the Kansas City Chiefs and head physician for the Kansas City Ballet.
+Previously, he worked as team physician for the Kansas City Chiefs and head physician for the Kansas City Ballet.

-Dr. Voos has published over 100 scientific papers and book chapters on topics such as ACL reconstruction, shoulder instability, Tommy John surgery and hip arthroscopy and has obtained FDA approval for a study to treat early arthritis and cartilage injuries using stem cells.
-He has a passion for advancing the safety and education of athletes with additional expertise in the use of wearable technology, injury prevention and sports performance.
+Dr. Voos has published over 120 scientific papers and book chapters on topics such as ACL reconstruction, shoulder instability, Tommy John surgery and stem cells.
+He currently serves as principal investigator for a first-of-its-kind FDA-approved study to treat early arthritis and cartilage injuries using expanded stem cells.

 In his free time, Dr. Voos enjoys volunteering on the sidelines of local high schools and spending time with his three children and wife, Kristin Voos, MD, a neonatologist at UH Rainbow Babies & Children’s Hospital.